 The Blue Mountains is the perfect spot for a quick getaway from the hustle and bustle of Sydney.
 It’s only 90 minutes from the city and offers so many fantastic activities for the whole family.

 With three kids under 3-and-a-half, the Blue Mountains was our first family holiday.
 And what a success!
 Here are our highlights from the trip.

-The annual 16 day Autumn Festival at 'bloomin magical' Mayfield is something you don't want to miss!
-The only time in the entire year that Mayfield's Private Garden is open to guests, giving you the chance to explore the entire span of Mayfield - all 160 acres of it!
+The annual Spring Festival is something you don't want to miss!
+The only time in the entire year that Mayfield's Private Garden is open to guests, giving you the chance to explore the entire span of Mayfield - well at least 75 hectares acres of it!
 You and the kids will love getting lost in the traditional English inspired Maze, and make a point of heading to the Croquet Court afterwards - your own Alice in Wonderland adventure.
 As if that all wasn't enough, for no extra cost you can even go with the family on a row boat along Mayfield Lake.